 Teaching my kids how to work is a huge priority for me.
 In today’s world with busy schedules and so many kids focused on screens, it’s hard to find the right way to instill a hard work ethic.
-I’ve tried so many different methods and kids chore chart to try to encourage my kids to be hard workers.
-Many of those methods have failed, but the method we are using right now has been going strong for 5 years.
+I’ve tried so many different methods and kids chore charts to try to encourage my kids to be hard workers.
+Many of those methods have failed, but the method we are using right now has been going strong for 7 years.
 That’s definitely a record in my house!
 Of course, I don’t know if it is teaching them the hard work ethic I desire, but I know it has been teaching them a lot about household chores and so I am happy with it!

-Once a week they are required to vacuum and clean their rooms, we usually do this on Saturdays.
-I always check on Saturdays to make sure they did what was asked of them and to verify that they haven’t stuffed anything under the bed or in their closets (because, that has been known to happen….). 😉
+Once a week they are required to vacuum and dust their rooms, we usually do this on Saturdays.
+I always check on Saturdays to make sure they did what was asked of them and to verify that they haven’t stuffed anything under the bed or in their closets (because, that has been known to happen from time to time….).

 We have three “Dish Duties” that we rotate each week between our three kids.
 These duties are: Load the Dishwasher, Sweep the Floor, and Wipe the Counters.

 Our current list of household chores are:

--Basement Family Room
+- Family Room

 I keep a chore list hanging in our kitchen so that my kids always know exactly what is expected of them each week.
 These chores are changed every Saturday as we prepare for a new week.